Thomas Nelson Page: Writing themes

 Page's postbellum fiction featured a nostalgic view of the South in step with what is termed Lost Cause ideology.
-Twisting the historical reality of slavery, enslaved people are depicted as faithful, happy and simple, slotted into a paternalistic society.
+Emphasizing the element of noblesse oblige within the historical reality of slavery, enslaved people are depicted as faithful, happy and simple, slotted into a paternalistic society.
 For example, the formerly enslaved person in "Marse Chan" is uneducated, speaks phonetically, and has unrelenting admiration for his former master.
 The gentry are noble and principled, with fealty to country and to chivalry—they seem like knights of a different age.
 The strain epitomized by Page would carry through the postwar era, cropping up again in art with films like The Birth of a Nation.
 The ideology and thoughts that appear in Page's writing and in Southern ideology are no mere simplistic, archaic world-view; they are part of a complex history that has informed, for worse and for better, the evolution of the Southern mind to 1940.

 Thomas Nelson Page lamented that the slavery-era "good old darkies" had been replaced by the "new issue" (Blacks born after slavery) whom he described as "lazy, thriftless, intemperate, insolent, dishonest, and without the most rudimentary elements of morality" (pp. 80, 163).
 Page, who helped popularize the images of cheerful and devoted Mammies and Sambos in his early books, became one of the first writers to introduce a literary black brute.

 In 1898 he published Red Rock, a Reconstruction novel, with the heinous figure of Moses, a loathsome and sinister Black politician.
 Moses tried to rape a white woman: "He gave a snarl of rage and sprang at her like a wild beast" (pp. 356–358).
 The depiction of rape using animal metaphors was a common feature of American sentimental literature.
 He was later lynched for "a terrible crime".

 Page dealt with the morality of lynching by acquitting the mob from any guilt, holding, instead, the supposedly debased Blacks responsible for their own violent executions.
-In his 1904 essay, The Negro: The Southerner's Problem, he wrote:
+In his 1904 essay, The Negro: The Southerner's Problem, he advocated for the white man's right to lynch:

 Likewise, Thomas Nelson Page complained that African American leaders should cease "talk of social equality that inflames the ignorant Negro," and instead, work to stop "the crime of ravishing and murdering women and children."